chbridges/amazon-aspect-extractor/README.md

 ### Usage

 #### Requirements
+- Python 3.6+
 - Google Chrome
+- Tkinter (`sudo apt-get install python3-tk`)
 - pipenv (`pip3 install pipenv`)

 #### Setup
-Run `pipenv install` and `pipenv run spacy` to install all necessary packages.
+Run `pipenv install` and `pipenv run spacy` in the root directory to install all necessary packages.
 The program can now be run using `pipenv run main`.

 #### Troubleshooting